 Zapier is a cloud automation tool that connects apps together.
 You can connect two or more apps to automate repetitive tasks without coding or relying on developers to build the integration.

-Zapier allows to seamlessly connect thousand of applications together, by creating so-called "zaps".
+Zapier allows you to seamlessly connect thousands of applications together by creating so-called "zaps".
 Check out the Zapier homepage to see if Zapier is integrated with your favorite app.

 Step 1: Connect Parseur to Zapier

-We are going to be using Zapier as the middleware that will collect data from Parseur and send it to the application of your choice.
-So, the first is to connect Zapier and Parseur together so that Parseur knows where to send data to.
+We are going to be using Zapier as the platform that will collect data from Parseur and send it to the application of your choice.
+So, the first is to connect Zapier and Parseur together so that Parseur knows where to send data.

-If you don't find what you're looking for from the list above visit the Parseur page on Zapier).
+If you don't find what you're looking for in the list above, visit Parseur's page on Zapier).

 Go ahead and sign up (or log in if you already have a Zapier account).